Ceiling Leak From the Upstairs Apartment? Here’s What to Do

 2. Hairline Cracks

-Thin cracks in the ceiling can be the result of water-damaged materials expanding and contracting.
+Thin cracks in the ceiling can result from water-damaged materials expanding and contracting.
 Typically, the cracks are edged with pale yellow or brown stains.

-These types of ceiling stains appear as rings that expand in oval or circular shapes.
+These ceiling stains appear as rings that expand in oval or circular shapes.
 Their colors range from shades of dark brown to light yellow.

 4. Paint Flaking